Sigmmma/c20/src/content/hr/hr-ek/readme.md

 2. Re-run `Extract (HREK).bat` and replace all files.

 # Changelog
+This changelog is focused on known modding-related changes and is not guaranteed to be complete.

+## TBD 2023
+* Fixed background sounds not playing in Sapien.
+* Importing a BSP with water_physics no longer causes import errors when using tool_fast.
+* Add support for FSBs with custom names in MCC.
+* Fixed lightmapping failure.
+* Camera point transitions now interpolate correctly over 60 FPS.
+* Reloading the globals tag no longer crashes Sapien.
+* Using `debug_objects` no longer crashes Sapien/Standalone at part of ff10_prototype.
+* Reduced verbosity of Tool's `fbx-to-gr2` logging.
+* Fixed Tool stripper_wrapper assert on complex geometry.

 ## December 2022
 * Instance imposters can now be generated.
 * Tool command `import` will no longer show garbage characters.